Haselnussbomber/HaselTweaks/README.md

 Login options:

-- Show pets in character selection: Shows Arcanist/Scholar/Summoner pets next to your character.
+- Show pets in character selection: Displays a carbuncle for Arcanist/Summoner and a fairy for Scholar next to your character.
 Position is adjustable.
   > **Note**
   > In order to apply the pet glamor settings, you must have logged in at least once.
 - Preload territory when queued: When it puts you in queue, it will preload the territory textures in the background, just as it does as when you start teleporting.